rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Why do I get white chalky residue on my prints after curing?**

 The white residue appears if there's moisture, water, or uncured resin on your prints when UV cured.
-Always clean you prints well and make sure they are completely dry before the UV curing.
+Always clean your prints well and make sure they are completely dry before the UV curing.